2023 Volvo V90 Cross Country

 7.5/10

 How’s the tech?
 Google has taken over the vast majority of the tech in Volvo's latest cars.
 The center screen is now more of an Android-powered tablet than a typical infotainment system.
-Google Maps is built right in, and you can sign into services like Spotify and simply ask Google to navigate you to work or play your favorite songs through the excellent Harman Kardon stereo.
+Google Maps is built right in, and you can sign into services like Spotify and simply ask Google to navigate you to work or play your favorite songs through the excellent (if optional) Harman Kardon stereo.

 The V90 Cross Country also offers a full suite of advanced driving aids.
 Most of the aids function well, but we had trouble with the lane keeping assistance and found the emergency braking assistance to be way too sensitive.
-(You can turn it off, but it defaults to "on" every time you start the car.)
+You can turn it off, but it defaults to "on" every time you start the car.

 The V90 Cross Country also offers a full suite of advanced driving aids.
 Most of the aids function well, but we had trouble with the lane keeping assistance and found the emergency braking assistance to be way too sensitive.
-(You can turn it off, but it defaults to "on" every time you start the car.)
+You can turn it off, but it defaults to "on" every time you start the car.

 Storage

 How’s the storage?
 The V90 Cross Country's cargo space rivals what you'll get in most similar-size SUVs.
 The rear seats fold electrically, and a host of other clever options enhance its utility, such as a grocery bag holder and a steel guard that protects passengers from sliding cargo.
 Child seats are easy to install beyond a little squeeze to reach the seatback anchors.
-Optional two-height rear booster seats are also a novel idea.
+Optional integrated rear booster seats are also a novel idea.
 Interior storage for small items in the cabin is, curiously, only adequate.

 Fuel Economy